 Can Canvas Prints Get Wet?

-While it is not advisable to take your Canvas Prints to the community swimming pool, most Canvas Prints can handle some exposure to water.
-Although Canvas Prints are not completely waterproof, there are ways to protect your Canvas Print as much as possible.
+While it is not advisable to take your canvas prints to the community swimming pool, most canvas prints can handle some exposure to water.
+Although canvas prints are not completely waterproof, there are ways to protect your print as much as possible such as varnishing your canvas print as well.

 - UV Curable Inks